tuansydau/NiftyArt/README.md

 # 1. Nifty Art

-Nifty Art is an NFT exchange for AI-Generated Art as NFTs.
+Nifty Art is an exchange where you can be AI-Generated Art as NFTs!
 The exchange is built on Django, HTML/CSS, Javascript, and interacts with a Solidity smart contract on the Ropsten Ethereum Test Network.

 # 2. Demo GIFs and Images